endless-sky/endless-sky-wiki/CreatingMissions.md

     <text>...
 ```

 This gives a message to be displayed in a dialog message to the user.
-If the trigger is "on offer", the dialog will have "accept" and "decline" buttons.
+If the trigger is `on offer`, the dialog will have "accept" and "decline" buttons.
 Otherwise, it is a purely informational message and only an "okay" button is shown.

-Each token following the "dialog" tag will be a separate paragraph.
+Each token following the `dialog` tag will be a separate paragraph.
 The first token may appear either on the same line or indented on a subsequent line.

 As mentioned previously, text replacement is done on keywords like "`<destination>`" and "`<payment>`" within the dialog text.